-- Ensuring high quality outcomes for all participants in the ACPS educational system; removing the predictability of success or failures that currently correlate with any social or cultural factor. - Interrupting inequitable practices, examining biases, and creating inclusive multicultural school environments for adults and children. - Discovering and cultivating the unique gifts, talents and interests that every human possesses.
+- Ensuring equally high outcomes for all participants in the ACPS educational system; removing the predictability of success or failures that currently correlates with any social or cultural factor. - Interrupting inequitable practices, examining biases, and creating inclusive multicultural school environments for adults and children. - Discovering and cultivating the unique gifts, talents and interests that every human possesses.